mlangwig/Botany563/README.md

 nano dsrC_PlumeViruses_Refs_mafftAuto_masked_renamed_BayesBlock.nex
 ```

 Here we establish the mrbayes block. prset is to set priors.
 The branch lengths prior (brlenspr) is unconstrained, meaning without a molecular clock.
 The exponential prior parameter is set to 10.0 because it is recommended in the manual as working well for most analyses because it allows a wide range of branch length values (theoretically from 0 to infinity). mcmc generates the MCMC chain, and here you can specify the number of generations, sampling frequency from the chain, print frequency from the chain, the number of runs, and the number of chains.
-A safe number of generations where you are likely to have convergence is 1 million.
+Here I will try a small number of generations (10,000) to make sure everything is running.
 ```
 begin mrbayes;
  set autoclose=yes;